vojtechmares/vojtechmares.com/content/about.md

 *git, PHP, Golang, Rust, NodeJS, async programming, distributed systems, cloud (AWS), serverless, devops, security, linux (servers), SQL databases (MySQL, MariaDB, PostgreSQL), Redis, message queues (RabbitMQ, AWS SQS), multiplayer games, realtime apps, APIs & gRPC, scalable infrastructure, Kotlin, Docker, Kubernetes, nginx*

 That were the fancy buzzwords.
 What I *actually* do?
 I write web apps in PHP in [Nette framework](https://nette.org/).
 I sometimes use [Vue.js](https://vuejs.org/) for frontend.
-Since I am mostly inside the PHP world where we do not have many long running proccesses, I would like to try some Node.js or Go in production, to get real, reasonable experience and build stronger opinion based on that experience.

-Also, I see automation and DevOps (DevSecOps) as a big part of the future with great tools such as GitLab CI and Ansible.
-Continuous Delivery is just awesome, since you do not care about the deployment.
-Because it saves you some work and you do not have to think about it.
-That is just great.
+Recently I moved away from PHP world into DevOps, SRE, automation and I will be writing Golang!
+Rust, you are up next.

+I love automation and CI proccesses, GitLab is just an awesome tool with so many great features in a single thing.
+That's just wow.

+Have you met containerization?
+And I do not mean only Docker, also Linux Containers (lxc) is a great thing too.
+But for simplicity and usability, identical environment for all, Docker is a the thing right now.

 Severless, that is a fancy thing  which has been around for a while now, we have providers such as Amazon Web Services, Google Cloud Platform and Microsoft Azure.
 You can do so much of awesome stuff, just [google for it](https://lmgtfy.com/?q=serverless+app+ideas).
 It is quite easy to get started with simple functions and utilities or create an entire website!